luizbgomide/EclipsePhase2e-ptbr/src.clean_html/11/10-the-system-fringe.md

 Markov is one of the best-kept secrets in the Solar System.
 It’s somewhere in the outer fringe or Kuiper Belt, but the Argonauts do their best to keep its location hidden.
 Markov is a lab for cutting-edge Argonaut research: experiments in propulsion, quantum mechanics, biomechanics, cognitive science, and Lorentzian manifolds.

 Markov houses the Library, the Argonauts’s main data backup, as well as the Medean Apollo project, a predictive analytics initiative utilizing cutting-edge AIs examining enormous amounts of data.
-Most of Markov’s inhabitants are infomorphs and AGIs; biomorphs customized for the habitat's thermal-dissipating perfluorocarbon atmosphere can survive there.
+Most of Markov’s inhabitants are infomorphs and AGIs; biomorphs customized for the habitat’s thermal-dissipating perfluorocarbon atmosphere can survive there.

 ### Pluto and Charon